 Volunteer opportunities are also available at the Beer Garden in the Park.
 Our first night was June 2nd (5:00-9:00) and was a lot of fun.
 I will keep the club members informed of upcoming events and opportunities.
-Our next one is Wednesday night June 16th, if interested please contact Jeanine Dederich or Rick Kohl.
+We will be open nightly through Saturday, September 11.
+After that, we will be open when there are events, if interested please contact Jeanine Dederich or Rick Kohl.

 As April 2020 rolled around it is normally time to begin planning for the popcorn wagon for me.
 This year I thought about it, but aside from consulting with President Todd, did nothing.
 Then the parade got cancelled and May rolled around.
 It was time for action.
 The season would begin a week later as at that time the Governor’s lockdown extended through Memorial Day.
 So, the season began a week late and since I was short a couple of captains, decided to end it a week earlier as who knew how it would go.
 The week at the end was added back however given how successful we had been.